jwcarr/eyekit/GUIDE.md

 - You are mostly interested in fixations, as opposed to, for example, saccades, blinks, or millisecond-by-millisecond eye movements.

-- You need convenient tools for extracting areas of interest from any arbitrary text, such as specific words, phrases, or letter combinations.
+- You need convenient tools for extracting areas of interest from texts, such as specific words, phrases, or letter combinations.

 - You need support for arbitrary fonts, multiline passages, right-to-left text, or non-alphabetical scripts.